stuffedwombat/stuffedwombat.github.io/dlog.md

 to save time i will not care that much about spelling.
 <br>
 the post on top is the newest one. <br>
+"dlog" is a combination of "development" and "blog". <br>
+you can not stop me.

 -----------------------------------------------------
 <h1>01.03.20 - Starting [Always Down]</h1>